Table of Contents

 However, these rates are still historically low…Some history:

 The average 30-year fixed-rate mortgage hit record lows 16 times in 2020.
-Then in January 2021 we saw another record low of 2.65%, the lowest level in its nearly 50-year history.
-As inflation rears it’s ugly head, we are starting to see interest rates rise.
-In mid-January 2022 the rates are around 3.6%.
+Then in January 2021, we saw another record low of 2.65%, the lowest level in its nearly 50-year history.
+As the FED has tried to reduce inflation, we saw interest rates double in six months.
+They have recently begun to recede, as the FED has stated it will pause on rate hikes, and possibly lower rates throughout the year.
+Mid-January 2024 the rates are above 6%.

 To understand the impact of interest rates on affordability, read this handy chart: Interest Rates and Home Affordability.